Lightning-AI/pytorch-lightning/.github/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the change and which issue is fixed.
  Please also include relevant motivation and context.
  List any dependencies that are required for this change.

+If we didn't discuss your PR in Github issues there's a high chance it will not be merged.
 -->

 Fixes # (issue)